Worldwide Machinery Group: 75-Year Family Dynasty Ends in 41-Day 363 Sale

 Contested Matters

-Several disputes arose during the case, though most reached resolution through stipulations, plan modifications, or court rulings prior to plan confirmation.
-The contested matters reflected the typical tension points in expedited 363 sales—adequate protection for secured creditors, sale process fairness, and plan treatment disputes.
+Several disputes arose during the case and were resolved through stipulations, plan modifications, or court rulings prior to plan confirmation.

 Key Equipment Finance dispute.
-Key Equipment Finance, a division of KeyBank National Association, emerged as the most active litigant among secured creditors.
-Key Equipment filed multiple challenges during the case including a cash collateral objection (with a sealed exhibit suggesting confidential terms at issue), an objection to the sale motion, and an objection to the termination fee motion that would protect the stalking horse bidder.
+Key Equipment Finance, a division of KeyBank National Association, filed multiple challenges during the case including a cash collateral objection (with a sealed exhibit suggesting confidential terms at issue), an objection to the sale motion, and an objection to the termination fee motion that would protect the stalking horse bidder.

-The dispute escalated when Key Equipment sought a protective order to avoid a Rule 30(b)(6) deposition—an attempt to prevent the Debtors from taking discovery about Key Equipment's positions and claims.
+The dispute escalated when Key Equipment sought a protective order to avoid a Rule 30(b)(6) deposition.
 Judge Lopez denied the protective order motion on October 20, 2025, allowing the Debtors to proceed with discovery.
-This ruling strengthened the Debtors' negotiating position and likely contributed to resolution.
 The parties reached a stipulation and agreed order entered October 27, 2025—the same day as the sale order—resolving Key Equipment's objections and allowing the sale and plan to proceed.

 U.S. Trustee objections.
 The Office of the U.S. Trustee raised objections at both the disclosure statement and plan confirmation stages.
-The disclosure statement objection filed November 21, 2025 raised concerns about adequate information for creditor voting—the typical focus of U.S. Trustee DS review.
+The disclosure statement objection filed November 21, 2025 raised concerns about adequate information for creditor voting.
 The plan confirmation objection filed December 17, 2025 addressed plan feasibility, compliance with the Bankruptcy Code, and other confirmation requirements.

 John Deere confirmation objection.
 John Deere Construction & Forestry Company filed a plan confirmation objection on December 17, 2025.
-As a major equipment manufacturer, John Deere likely had significant claims or contractual relationships with the Debtors, though the specific basis for the objection was not detailed in the docket data reviewed.
-The objection's filing shortly before the anticipated confirmation date suggested John Deere was seeking specific treatment modifications or protections rather than blocking the plan entirely.
+The specific basis for the objection was not detailed in the docket data reviewed.

 Adversary proceeding.
 An adversary proceeding (No. 25-03791) was filed October 21, 2025 seeking recovery of money or property and addressing the validity, priority, or extent of liens.
-The adversary nature and timing—one day before the sale approval—suggested disputed claim priorities or fraudulent transfer concerns that required separate litigation treatment.
 The proceeding remained pending as of the December 2025 docket entries reviewed.

 Professional Retentions and Case Administration

-The case retained a sophisticated professional team appropriate for a $100+ million bankruptcy with disputed sale issues and contested creditor claims.
+The case retained a professional team for the bankruptcy proceedings.

 | Professional | Role |